duckietown/docs-preliminaries/book/preliminaries/15_probability/20_probability_basics.md

-# Probability basics {#probability_basics status=beta}
+# Probability basics {#probability_basics status=ready}

 In this chapter we give a brief review of some basic probabilistic concepts.

 For a more in-depth treatment of the subject we refer the interested reader to a textbook such as [](#bib:Papoulis).